 There are farms and then there is the Richardson’s Adventure Farm north of Chicago near the Wisconsin border.

 That might sound a bit daunting but the good news is that this maze is actually four different mazes, so you can break it up into much more manageable sections.
-This year’s maze theme celebrates the farm’s 20th anniversary of creating epic corn mazes.
+This year’s maze theme is Jurassic Park.

 But wait, there’s more!
-There is also a train ride, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.
+There is also a train ride, 50 foot tall observation tower, wagon rides, zorb balls, a zip line, bungee jumpers, paint ball, air cannons, playgrounds, and a 150 foot slide.

 Animal lovers will be happy to learn there are bunnies, goats, a petting zoo, and wildly popular pig races.